Ria424/developers-animatesdk-docs/Layer_object/layer17.md

 #### Usage

 layer.setColorTransformAtFrame(frameIndex,cxformObject)

 #### Parameters

 **frameIndex** – It is an integer that specifies absolute frame index.
 **cxFormObject** - The cxform to be set.

 #### Returns

-Nothing
+Nothing.

 #### Description